nordpolen/learn-javascript/README.md

 ## Introduction

 JavaScript is a versatile and powerful programming language used for web development.
 This repository contains a collection of projects that will help you understand and master JavaScript concepts in an engaging way.
+Additionally, Tailwind CSS is used for styling purposes to make the projects visually appealing and to help you learn how to integrate CSS frameworks into your JavaScript projects.

 ## Getting Started